rgunnar/openssl-lab/chapter08/README.md

 `openssl ecparam -name secp256k1 -out our_curve.pem`

-This will store the parameters for curve secp256k1 in a file calles our_curve.pem.
+This will store the parameters for curve secp256k1 (specifically the name of the curve) in a file named our_curve.pem.

 To generate a key for that curve we can use the `genpkey` command: